top of page

 There were only bruises this time, colored like plum skins, something more mundane than stitches, yet my brother seemed to weep all the same—pearls leaking out of almond eyes, mouth curved in a way to slight me.

 “Control your temper!” yelled my mother.
-“You’re in high school now—why are you like this?”
+“You’re in high school now!
+Why are you like this?

-It became a sin to me.
+They became a sin to me.

 Crimson.

 Blood stained my shirt, painted my brother’s sand-colored skin, and poisoned my mother’s hands when she reached over to press a new tissue to his broken nose.
+She did not spare me even a glance this time.

-Blood scorched my knuckles.
+The red scorched my knuckles.
 I remember how it sank and ran through the dry cracks of my skin—hotter than the burn of cracking wooden rulers, than any blistering words the man might’ve threatened.

-As I looked to my mother, my brother, it was the wide glassiness of their eyes that caused me to recoil, as if I had been snapped at by a cornered animal.
-My mother said I ended up no different, the blood in my veins too thick, too convoluted; she said it didn’t matter how many times I was beaten or made to apologize—I would always end up the same.
+I realized I had broken more than bone.
+The blood in my veins was too thick, too convoluted; my mother said it didn’t matter how many times I was beaten or made to apologize—I would always end up the same.

 Malign, she called me.
 Inhuman.

 When the man returned from work, he carved a handprint into my cheek—vivid red between my teeth and rotting in my gums as I watched him with his eyes.
-He drowned in rage and called it retribution, forgetting guilt is the bane that makes us human.
+He drowned in rage and called it retribution, forgetting guilt is the bane that makes us human—

 Later, I sat in my room at night to bite on gauze pads, ears still ringing with his shouting, a crawl of cigarettes in the air, belonging to the man.